Financial Aid Basics

-- Honors Scholarships are awarded to first-year students who are admitted to the University Honors Program and are conditioned on the student’s living on campus, continuing participation in the program and maintaining the following cumulative GPA’s in the four undergraduate years (freshman, 3.3, sophomore, 3.4, junior, 3.45 and senior, 3.5).
-The scholarship covers in-state tuition and $2,000 of room charges and is limited to eight semesters.
+- Honors Scholarships are awarded to incoming first-year students who are admitted to the University Honors Program and are conditioned on the student’s living on campus, continuing participation in the program and maintaining the following cumulative GPA’s in the four undergraduate years (freshman, 3.3, sophomore, 3.4, junior, 3.45 and senior, 3.5).
+The scholarship covers the student’s annual tuition (not fees) and, for in-state students, $2,000 of annual room charges.
+The scholarship is limited to eight semesters.

-- Phi Theta Kappa Scholarships will be offered to admitted transfer students who are members of the Phi Theta Kappa Transfer Honor Society and who demonstrate sufficient financial need based on filing the FAFSA.
+- Phi Theta Kappa Scholarships are awarded to incoming transfer students who are members of the Phi Theta Kappa Transfer Honor Society and who demonstrate sufficient financial need based on filing the FAFSA.
 This scholarship is valued at $1,000 annually, may provide up to six semesters of aid and requires the maintenance of good academic standing (2.0 GPA) for renewal.

 The State of Connecticut also makes available two scholarships for students who ranked in the top 20% of their high school junior class or have a combined SAT score (Critical Reading, Math and Writing) of 1800 or higher or an ACT Composite Score of 27 or higher.